Annual Dues Investment

 Community Impact

-$2.7 million in new funding for GoWest Foundation to expand pilot program: enabling credit unions to make loans to underserved small businesses in Washington.
+$2.7 million in new funding secured to expand a pilot program enabling credit unions to lend to underserved small businesses in Washington.

-$11.1 million awarded to GoWest credit unions in NCUA and CDFI funding to expand affordable financial products and services to economically underserved communities.
+$300,000 awarded to GoWest credit unions in NCUA and CDFI funding to expand affordable financial products and services to underserved communities.

 By understanding the distinctive needs of our members and those they serve, we are uniquely positioned to leverage our network, diverse experiences, and resources to act as a catalyst for community impact initiatives that enhance the financial well-being of individuals and communities.